source-separation/tutorial/_sources/basics/representations.md

 alt: The hope length determines the distance (in samples) between adjacent short-time windows.
 name: hop_lens
 ---
-The hope length determines the distance (in samples) between adjacent short-time windows.
+The hop length determines the distance (in samples) between adjacent short-time windows.
 An STFT is computed twice on the same signal; the smaller the hop length the more times a particular segment of the audio signal is represented in the STFT.